 But comorbidities can't explain the sex difference completely since they were prevalent in both men and women in the study.

-Instead, the gender gap may stem from fundamental immune system differences in men and women, the scientists theorize.
+Instead, the gap may stem from fundamental immune system differences in men and women, the scientists theorize.
 Research shows generally, women mount greater inflammatory, antiviral, and humoral immune responses than males during viral infections, which may help them clear Covid-19 faster.
 In the latest study, men showed higher levels of white blood cells, lymphocytes, and neutrophils, suggesting men are pumping out immune cells at different rates than women.

 Circulating ACE2 levels are also higher in men than in women and in patients with diabetes or cardiovascular diseases, which the study suggests may put men at a higher risk.